foxfriends/minigames/README.md

 You'll also be needing an ES256 key, which is easiest generated with [OpenSSL][], so maybe install that too.

 1. On the [Discord Developer Portal][], Create an application, and then a bot within that application.
+2. Set up an OAuth2 redirect for the `/play` route of where you will be running the server (likely `http://localhost:8000/play`)
-2. Copy `bot/.env.example` to `bot/.env` and put the appropriate values in.
+3. Copy `bot/.env.example` to `bot/.env` and put the appropriate values in.
-3. Copy `server/.env.example` to `server/.env` and put the appropriate values in.
+4. Copy `server/.env.example` to `server/.env` and put the appropriate values in.
-4. Use OpenSSL to generate the RS256 key for signing JWTs:
+5. Use OpenSSL to generate the RS256 key for signing JWTs:
     ```sh
     openssl genrsa -out jwt.pem
     ```
-5. Create the database with `sqlx database create`.
+6. Create the database with `sqlx database create`.
-6. Migrate the database with `sqlx migrate run`.
+7. Migrate the database with `sqlx migrate run`.
-7. Add the bot to the Discord server you wish to add it to by visiting the link output by `bot/scripts/add`.
+8. Add the bot to the Discord server you wish to add it to by visiting the link output by `bot/scripts/add`.

 [Node.js]: https://nodejs.org/en/
 [Deno]: https://deno.land/